willymcallister/willymcallister.github.io/about.md

 I remember how hard was to grasp the ideas of electricity.
 After I graduated form college and started my career, every few years I would have to go back to study the fundamentals I needed for a new project.
 Years into my job there were moments where I would slap my head and say, "So *that's* what that means!"
 I hope these videos and articles help you to have similar Aha! moments, but without the long years in between.

 This material has its roots in my time at [Khan Academy](https://www.khanacademy.org/science/electrical-engineering) in 2015-16 when I was the Content Fellow for Electrical Engineering.

-This site has links to the YouTube videos I created while at KA, the same videos you see on the KA site.
-The articles you find here at Spinning Numbers were copied over from KA, and I've been improving them based on questions from other learners.
+Starting in 2017, I will be adding new introductory and advanced material.
+This site currently has links to YouTube videos I created while at KA, the same videos you see on the KA site.
+The articles you find here at Spinning Numbers started at KA, and I've been improving them based on questions from  learners, and writting new articles as well.
+This is all a labor of love.

 ### Circuit sandbox
 A special feature here at Spinning Numbers is the [Circuit sandbox](/a/circuit-sandbox.html) simulator, where you can try out your own design ideas.
 This is something I wanted to make available on Khan Academy but the time wasn't avaialable until now.

-Starting in 2017, I will be adding new introductory and advanced material and continue to update articles based on questions from learners.
-This is all a labor of love.

 ### Creating the site